-Both healthy and delicious, with a little sweet and a little heat, mango salsa is a nice change-up from the usual tomato based salsas.
-There’s nothing complicated, just fresh ingredients that compliment each other and are full of color, texture and flavor.
+Both simple and delicious, with a little sweet and a little heat, mango salsa is a nice change-up from the usual tomato based salsas.

 Fresh Mango Salsa Ingredients

-This homemade mango salsa includes a wonderful combination of ingredients so don’t skip on anything.
-But, do feel free to adjust the ingredients by adding more or less of anything to suit your taste.
+This homemade mango salsa includes a wonderful combination of ingredients so don’t skimp on anything.
+But do feel free to adjust the ingredients by adding more or less of anything to suit your taste.

 What you’ll need: